 Black Spots and Human Rights

 No punishment has ever possessed enough power of deterrence to prevent the commission of crimes.
 On the contrary, whatever the punishment, once a specific crime has appeared for the First Time, its reappearance is more likely than its initial emergence could ever have been – Hannah Arendt

 The successful prosecution and conviction of corrupt persons for corrupt practices without any recovery are also deemed successful anti-corruption.
 “Big theft, Big punishment” should be the motto of any serious anti-corruption government, not recovery.
 The recovery of stolen funds without formal legal correction is at best dysfunctional just like a car without wheels is dysfunctional.
 Recovery may be impressive in a backward country or to liars and the naïve but not in a civilised one or to politically aware people because there is an understanding of the impacts of “structural traumas of corruption “A political lie has started to unravel. (more…)

-To be in a UCGF (University Campus Grown Fraternity) as a member in 2017 under the terms and conditions they currently operate is to voluntarily be a slave unless you are a “Slave Master” or his favoured client.
+To be in a UCGF (University Campus Grown Fraternity) member in 2017 under the terms and conditions they operate in recent times is unusual.
+Of their free will, you become a slave unless you are a “Slave Master” or his favoured client.
 The fight to be a slave master is the goal of many an unwitting ambitious UCGF member or rookie, except where does it get them?
-(See: Climbing the “Fraternity Ladder”: KIngs of Nothingnesshttp://wp.me/p1bOKH-zC). (more…)
+(See: Nothingness: Fraternity Ladder Ambitions http://wp.me/p1bOKH-zC). (more…)

 The Leadership of a Bad Brother – Angle 4